QuantumUser4/QuantumUser4/README.md

 ## Hi! 👋🏼

 ## About Me: 🙋🏼
-I'm QuantumUser4, the creator of LogicAI, a revolutionary application that takes artificial intelligence to ever higher levels! 🚀
+I'm QuantumUser4, I’m looking for business ideas 🚀

 # What i know:
 • Python